Adopting a furry friend is a big decision! Whether you’re looking to adopt a kitten or an adult cat, there are some things you need to keep in mind.

 First, ask yourself if you’re really ready for a pet.
 Caring for a cat is a big responsibility.
 They need feeding, litter box cleaning, lots of love, and attention.
 If you can commit to providing all that your new pet needs, then please read on.

-When it comes to cat adoption, the actual statistics may surprise you.
-Here are some amazing facts that will help you understand why adoption is so important:
+When it comes to cat adoption, the actual facts may surprise you.
+Here are some reasons to help you understand why adoption is so important:

 For starters, over 6 million cats enter U.S. animal shelters every year, and sadly, only around 2.4 million of those cats are adopted.
 That means there are millions of homeless cats out there, just waiting for a loving family.

-There are around 90-100 million cats in the United States alone.
+Statista reports between 90 and 100 million cats reside in the United States alone.
 That’s a lot of cats!

 Nearly half of all households in the U.S. have at least one cat.